Real World, Real Science Products

 Across our education efforts we work to support teachers and educators with professional learning experiences that serve to help them engage students in more authentic …

 Through the Real World, Real Science project, we aim to:

 - Engage learners with a rich array of science and mathematics to promote data and climate literacy.

 - Empower educators and their students to customize and localize the program to their regional experience of climate impacts.

 - Develop a model for how educational materials from specific places can be made applicable to any region.

-Real World, Real Science (RWRS) is a NASA-funded project that enables students to explore the relationship between weather and climate with significant emphasis on the use of NASA data in highly engaging ways.
-This five-year project harnesses an extraordinary team of collaborators, including EDC and the AAALab at Stanford University, to deliver NASA’s substantial earth system data assets into the hands of middle school students and educators in both informal and formal education environments.
-We are developing a suite of flexible interactive technology modules that translate NASA’s atmosphere and ocean data sets into highly engaging science and mathematics learning experiences that bridge informal and formal education settings.
+Real World, Real Science (RWRS) is a five-year project that harnesses an extraordinary team of collaborators, including EDC and the AAALab at Stanford University, to deliver NASA’s substantial earth system data assets into the hands of middle school students and educators in both informal and formal education environments.